Our Mission

 After two years of OR participating in the Louisiana Legislative Task Force on Women’s Incarceration, the group wrote a 22-page report that was submitted in May 2020 to Secretary LeBlanc, the state Legislature and the Louisiana Supreme Court

-Operation Restoration absorbed the Safety & Freedom Fund, a revolving community bail fund organized to post bonds for New Orleanians who cannot afford to pay for their freedom, and to provide education and advocacy to end money bail in Louisiana and beyond.
+OR absorbed the Safety & Freedom Fund, a revolving community bail fund organized to post bonds for New Orleanians who cannot afford to pay for their freedom, and to provide education and advocacy to end money bail in Louisiana and beyond.

 OR opened Hope House NOLA, an innovative transitional housing program for formerly incarcerated women, in collaboration with Ladies of Hope Ministries.